CityOfZion/neo-mamba/docs/source/smart-contracts.md

 # Smart contracts

-This document explains how to work with smart contracts.
+This document explains how to interact with smart contracts.
 First we'll establish the mental model of working with blockchains.
 If you are already familiar with the NEO blockchain or talking to smart contracts on blockchains in general you can go directly to the [interaction section](#interacting-with-smart-contracts).
-Next we'll look have a what comes in to play in a basic smart contract interaction.
+Next we'll look at what comes in to play in a basic smart contract interaction.
 Followed by that we build an understanding of how the wrappers work before diving into the breakdown of a NEP-17 token transfer where all learned comes together.

 After reading this chapter you'll have an understanding of the major components involved in interacting with smart contracts.
-You be able to do all common interactions with a smart contract of choice and have the foundational knowledge that allows you to follow the [examples](https://github.com/CityOfZion/neo-mamba/tree/master/examples) on the Github repo.
+You be able to do all common interactions with a smart contract of choice and have the foundational knowledge that allows you to follow the [examples](https://github.com/CityOfZion/neo-mamba/tree/master/examples) on the GitHub repo.

 ## What are smart contracts?

 Smart contracts are nothing more than programs of which the compiled code is stored on the blockchain.
-They expose a public API which you can call to execute its functions, whether that be transfering tokens, executing some algorithm or just reading stored data is up to the contract author.
+They expose a public API which you can call to execute its functions, whether that be transferring tokens, executing some algorithm or just reading stored data is up to the contract author.
 It is important to realise that the smart contract code does not live on your machine and is executed on a remote network (the blockchain).